Ichneutica disjungens: Distribution

 This species is endemic to New Zealand.
 In the North Island, this species has only been found in the central volcanic plateau including the Tongariro National Park.
 In the South Island it is widespread.
 It is found in the eastern parts of the South Island as well as south western parts of that island including Fiordland.

 Habitat

 This species inhabits tussock grasslands found in the alpine and subalpine zones.

 Behaviour

 This species is on the wing between October and March.
 I. disjungens is regarded as a faster flying species and stays active despite increased wind velocities.
 The adults of this species are attracted to light.

 Life history and host species

 Very little is known of the life history of this species.
 The host species of the larvae is recorded as being tussock grasses, meaning Poa cita, Poa colensoi and Festuca novae-zelandiae.
-Dracophyllum acerosum is also listed as being a host.
 Adult moths have been observed feeding on the flowers of as well as pollinating Dracophyllum acerosum.